pimsmath/syzygy-intro/content/julia-for-computing/index.md

 end
 ```

-    init (generic function with 1 method)

-Next is the animation function, which will draw each frame of the animation using index i.
+Next is the animation function, which will draw each frame of the animation
+using index i.

 In this case, we just draw three lines.
-The first is along the line x=y, going from point (0,0) to (i/10,i/10).
+The first is along the line x=y, going
+from point (0,0) to (i/10,i/10).

 ```julia